-...Services under EPSDT must be sufficient in amount, duration, or scope to reasonably achieve their purpose.
+...
+Services under EPSDT must be sufficient in amount, duration, or scope to reasonably achieve their purpose.
 The amount, duration, or scope of EPSDT services to recipients may not be denied arbitrarily or reduced solely because of the diagnosis, type of illness, or condition.
 Appropriate limits may be placed on EPSDT services based on medical necessity [Emphasis Added].

-- 28. The Findings of Fact establish orthodontic procedures are allowed for Medicaid recipients under the age of 21 to ameliorate a dental condition.
-The issue before the undersigned, therefore, focuses upon whether the requested orthodontic services meets medical necessity criteria. - 29.
+- 29. The Findings of Fact establish orthodontic procedures are allowed for Medicaid recipients under the age of 21 to ameliorate a dental condition.
+The Findings of Fact also establish petitioner is under the age of 21.
+The issue before the undersigned, therefore, focuses upon whether the requested orthodontic services meet medical necessity criteria. - 30.
 When considering whether the requested orthodontic service is medically necessary, analysis is further directed to the Dental Handbook.
 Page 2-15 states:

 Prior authorization is required for all orthodontic services.
 Orthodontic services are limited to those recipients with the most handicapping malocclusion.
-A handicapping malocclusion is a condition that constitutes a hazard to the maintenance of oral health and interferes with the well-being of the patient by causing impaired mastication, dysfunction of the temporomandibular articulation, susceptibility to periodontal disease, susceptibility of dental caries, and impaired speech due to malpositions of the teeth.
+A handicapping malocclusion is a condition that constitutes a hazard to the maintenance of oral health and interferes with the well-being of the patient by causing impaired mastication, dysfunction of the temporomandibular articulation, susceptibility to periodontal disease, susceptibility of dental caries, and impaired speech due to malposition of the teeth.

-30. Pages 2-16 through 2-18 of continues by stating:
+31. Pages 2-16 through 2-18 of continue by stating: